Dorian2002/RandomImage/README.md

 This personnal project is a simple software developped with .Net and Winform.
 Free to use and edit.

-The goal was to make a tool that generates an image from a color table on which you can draw.
+The goal was to make a tool that generates an image from a color table.
+Also a system to draw on the image.

 To install the project, just download the repository and use the .exe in the folder.